miniskar/deffe/README.md

 ## Hardware Dependencies
 1. GPU to train the machine learning model
 2. SLURM environment if to run evaluate (RISCV-GEM5) simulations
+    - Installation of GEM5 is given in http://learning.gem5.org/book/part1/building.html

 ## Software Dependencies
 1. Python